13 Reasons Why season 4 soundtrack - TheNewsTrace

 Opening scene.
 Tony speaks to Deputy Standall.
 Cuts to Bryce’s funeral.

 Finish of the episode.
-Clay returns house and tells his dad and mom he loves them.
+Clay returns dwelling and tells his dad and mom he loves them.

 Mitski – Keep in mind My Identify